Search

 • Seafood Watch, from Monterey Bay Aquarium, has similar information, but also offers state-by-state guides to help you choose the best fish.

 Be aware that the information changes often.
-A fish that’s sustainable at one time … may be endangered the next.
+A fish that’s sustainable at one time … may be an endangered species the next.
 The location or source is important too.
 There are many factors to consider … but using these guides can help you make ethical choices for your dog’s fish.

 #2 Avoid Glyphosate (If You Can!)